anelson/linux_devbox/README.md

     $ ansible-playbook -c local --inventory localhost,  devuser.yml

+    OR for XPS...

+    $ ansible-playbook -c local --inventory localhost,  xps-devuser.yml

 As with the system setup, there's also an XPS variant `playbooks/xps-devuser.yml` that also configures some HiDPI settings that I can't figure out how to set at the system level.

 Both of those install IntelliJ.
 If you haven't done an install lately, edit the `playbooks/roles/user-intellij/vars/main.yml` file and make sure the most recent version is downloaded.
 If you want to upgrade IntelliJ later, you can also update var and re-run the `devuser.yml` playbook.